khulnasoft-lab/LLMCode/tests/fixtures/chat-history.md

 #### /help what is this tool?
 > To use interactive /help you need to install the help extras:
 >
-> /usr/local/Cellar/llmcode/0.48.0/libexec/bin/python -m pip install llmcode-chat[help] --extra-index-url https://download.pytorch.org/whl/cpu
+> /usr/local/Cellar/llmcode/0.48.0/libexec/bin/python -m pip install llmcode[help] --extra-index-url https://download.pytorch.org/whl/cpu
 > Run pip install? y

 # llmcode chat started at 2024-08-12 14:26:01